JuanTututi-Ksquare/hms_itk/README.md

 ### Appointments

-This model will be used to store all the information about the appointments, such as the Patient user requesting it, the Doctor user that will attend the appointment and the type of appointment that will be held.
+This model will be used to store all the information about the appointments, such as the Patient user requesting it, the Doctor user that will attend the appointment.
+Appointments can be created by Patient users and Doctor users.

 ```ts
 interface Appointment{